University of Eswatini: Institute of Distance Education

 The IDE is the main center for distance learning at the university and in the country.
 It is housed at the main campus at the IDE center.
 With the motto To Take University Education to the People rather than the People Come to the University, it serves academic departments by offering distance learning variants of the existing programmes.
 IDE offers six qualifications which are: Certificate in French, Diploma in Commerce, Diploma in Law, Bachelor of Commerce, Bachelor of Arts in Humanities and Bachelor of Education in Adult Education.

 Institute of Post-graduate Studies

 The institute is responsible for all graduate programmes in the university.
-The institute currently offers a number of Masters degrees and a Doctorate.
+The institute currently offers a number of master's degrees and a doctorate.